girip11/postgresql_learning/postgresql_tutorial/2_querying_data.md

   customer_id;

--- In distinct ON, distinct values on the expression column -- is taken and for each such value, exactly on value from -- the column2 is taken
+-- In distinct ON, distinct values on the expression column -- is taken and for each such value, exactly one value from -- the column2 is taken
 SELECT DISTINCT ON (staff_id)
   staff_id,